jasonmeurer/azure-appgw-2fw/README.md

 The Firewalls will be deployed with Standard SKU Public IP addresses and Managed Disks.
 Standard SKU PIPs were chosen to support the use of a Standard SKU Load Balancer should the design warrant.

 While bootstrapping is not required, sample Bootstrap File and Init-cfg.txt files have been included in this repository.
-If Bootstrapping is not utilized, see the following parameters to None or leave blank.
+If Bootstrapping is not utilized, seT the following parameters to None or leave blank.

 [Bootstrap the VM-Series Firewall in Azure](https://www.paloaltonetworks.com/documentation/81/virtualization/virtualization/bootstrap-the-vm-series-firewall/bootstrap-the-vm-series-firewall-in-azure)